 Safari Browser Testing

-Why use Safari emulators, when you can test websites on real Safari (4-12) browsers?
+Don’t bother with Safari emulators.
+Test websites on the latest and older real Safari (4-15) browsers instead.
 Try Safari testing on real devices now!

 Just played around with BrowserStack: Quite cool, instant access to a browser in a VM with dev tools.